varabyte/kotter/README.md

 ### Why Not Compose / Mosaic?

-Konsole's API is inspired by Compose, which astute readers may have already noticed -- it has a core block which gets rerun for you automatically as necessary without you having to worry about it, and special state variables which, when modified, automatically "recompose" the current console block.
+Kotter's API is inspired by Compose, which astute readers may have already noticed -- it has a core block which gets rerun for you automatically as necessary without you having to worry about it, and special state variables which, when modified, automatically "recompose" the current console block.
 Why not just use Compose directly?

 In fact, this is exactly what [Jake Wharton's Mosaic](https://github.com/JakeWharton/mosaic) is doing.
-Actually, I tried using it first but ultimately decided against it before deciding to write Konsole, for the following reasons:
+Actually, I tried using it first but ultimately decided against it before deciding to write Kotter, for the following reasons:

 * Compose is tightly tied to the current Kotlin compiler version, which means if you are targeting a particular version of the Kotlin language, you can easily see the dreaded error message: `This version (x.y.z) of the Compose